iamyashg/DigiSuraksha/README.md

 ## Contribution

+### Frontend Part
-- Cybersecurity Threats Page & Report Page Developed by [Vansh Sethi](https://github.com/vanshsethi23)
+- Cybersecurity Threats Page & Report Page Frontend Developed by [Vansh Sethi](https://github.com/vanshsethi23)
+- Rest of the Frontend except Results Page Devloped by [Avani Jain](https://github.com/Avanijain3261)

 Contributions to Digi Suraksha are welcome!
 If you find a bug or have a feature request, please open an issue.
 If you'd like to contribute code, fork the repository and submit a pull request.